Pranav379/Roni-s-Analytics/README.md

 Run app.py

-Copy and paste the command printed by the string into your local browser:
+Copy and paste the command printed by the following string into your local browser:

     streamlit run "path"app.py